 Return overnight flights from Heathrow to Entebbe with Qatar Airways (to be confirmed), all transport in Uganda, sixteen nights’ full board en-suite accommodation, all game drives, boat trips and reserve entry fees, mineral water while on safari, wildlife checklist, and the services of your guides.

 The price does not include permits to see the Gorillas or the Chimpanzees.
-These cost £570 and £165 respectively and if you wish to take up these options, please add these amounts to your deposit.
+If you wish to take up these options, please ask for the amounts and add these amounts to your deposit.

 The flight time between London and Doha is about 7 hours, and the flight between Doha and Entebbe is about 5 hours 30 minutes.
 Both journeys involve overnight flights.

 A visa is required for British citizens to visit Uganda and can be obtained on line for approximately £40.